 Just before launch, STS-132 commander Ken Ham expressed his gratitude to "all of the folks out there who have taken care of this bird for a long time."

 "If it's OK with you," he added to Leinbach, "we're going to take her out of the barn and take her for a few more laps around the planet."

 Ham commands a crew of shuttle veterans including pilot Dominic "Tony" Antonelli and mission specialists Michael Good, Piers Sellers, Steve Bowen and Garrett Reisman.
 During the 12-day mission, the astronauts installed the Russian-built MRM-1 mini-research module on the International Space Station as well as additional spare parts including a set of batteries and a dish antenna.
 Atlantis has visited the ISS 10 times previously.

-Workers at NASA's Dryden Flight Research Center at Edwards Air Force Base, Calif., will also miss Atlantis.
+Following rollback of the Rotating Service Structure on May 13, space shuttle Atlantis undergoes final inspections in preparation for mission STS-132.
+(NASA / Peter Merlin) Workers at NASA's Dryden Flight Research Center at Edwards Air Force Base, Calif., will also miss Atlantis.
 The orbiter has landed at Edwards 13 times, with Dryden personnel serving on the shuttle recovery team that services the orbiter on the runway after touchdown and prepares it for ferrying back to Florida.
 Daryl Townsend, maintenance manager for the Stratospheric Observatory for Infrared Astronomy, was hired at Dryden in 1979 and participated in post-landing convoy activities throughout most of the shuttle program.